-Our approach relies on a key characteristic of probability weighting, proneness to Allais-type common ratio violations, that is one of the most widely replicated experimental regularities, found in human and animal behavior: Probabilistically mixing two lotteries with an inferior lottery frequently leads to preference reversals (Kahneman and Tversky, 1979; Gonzalez and Wu, 1999).
+Our approach relies on a key characteristic of probability weighting, proneness to Allais-type common ratio violations, that is, one of the most widely replicated experimental regularities, found in human and animal behavior: Probabilistically mixing two lotteries with an inferior lottery frequently leads to preference reversals (Kahneman and Tversky 1979; Gonzalez and Wu 1999).
 This feature of probability weighting is called subproportionality and was characterized axiomatically by Prelec (1998).

 Our contribution to the literature is threefold.
-First, we show for general m-outcome prospects that subproportional probability weighting under rank-dependent utility (RDU) together with the assumption that (even allegedly certain) future outcomes are inherently risky provides an integrative account of all the above mentioned experimental regularities.
-We rely on a well-established model of risk preferences with axiomatic foundations (e.g. Quiggin (1982)), that we combine with the plausible assumption that something may go wrong in the future.
+First, we show for general m-outcome prospects that subproportional probability weighting under RDU together with the assumption that (even allegedly certain) future outcomes are inherently risky provides an integrative account of all the above mentioned experimental regularities.
+We rely on a well-established model of risk preferences with axiomatic foundations (e.g., Quiggin (1982)), that we combine with the plausible assumption that something may go wrong in the future.

-In particular, our theoretical contribution builds on and explores the ramifications of Halevy (2008)'s ideas, later clarified and extended by Saito (2011) and Chakraborty et al. (2020).
+In particular, our theoretical contribution builds on and explores the ramifications of Halevy (2008)'s ideas, later clarified and extended by Saito (2011) and Chakraborty, Halevy, and Saito (2020).
 Our objective is to demonstrate that the consequences of their assumptions are not limited to the delay and risk dependence of patience, Observations #2 and #6 in Table 1, but provide the basis for unifying all the seven experimental regularities listed there.
-We derive novel predictions regarding (i) the delay dependence of probability weights and (ii) the intrinsic preference for late resolution of uncertainty.
-Furthermore, we take advantage of Segal's (Segal, 1987a,b, 1990) and Dillenberger (2010)'s contributions to sequential prospect evaluation by explicitly integrating the dimension of time delay and show that (iii) subproportional risk preferences imply subadditive discounting and (vi) that, under certain circumstances, an aversion to sequential resolution of uncertainty arises and remains intact under inherent future uncertainty.
+We derive novel predictions regarding

-1Relatedly, Chakraborty (2021) explores risk-time separability violations by adopting a weaker version of the stationarity axiom to simple risky prospects (x, p; 0, 1-p).
+1. Relatedly, Chakraborty (2021) explores risk-time separability violations by adopting a weaker version of the stationarity axiom to simple risky prospects (x, p; 0, 1-p).